 - Specifically, on your title page you should have, rather obviously, the title of the paper, the running head as mentioned, your name as the author, your affiliated institution, and an author’s note.
 The affiliated institution is wherever you conducted the research

 As I mentioned, this is formatting for the APA guidelines for title pages.
-However here are some helpful hints on how to format an MLA title page.
 It is interesting to note that the MLA does not require a title page.
 However, required or not, when title pages are formatted correctly, they can lend an air of professionalism to a paper right at the beginning.
 A very valuable impression to give when you’re wanting to give a good expert appearance through your paper.
 Overall, just pay very close attention to the rules of formatting a research paper title page and you should be just fine.
 The information isn’t complicated, only specific.